FMMT666/SyrSafeTechLogger/README.md

-    --raw         : print raw data; units 'mbar', 'mL', etc. are not removed --status      : print the current status and settings of the Syr, then quit --profile     : print name and number of active profile, then quit
+    --raw         : print raw data; units 'mbar', 'mL', etc. are not removed --status      : print the current status and settings of the Syr, then quit --profile     : print name and number of active profile, then quit --profile=n   : select and activate profile number n

-For running in the background, on any minicomputer (Odroid, Raspberry Pi, etc.), e.g.:
+For running in the background, on any server or minicomputer (Odroid, Raspberry Pi, etc.), e.g.:

     nohup python SyrSafeTechLogger.py --ipaddr=192.168.1.123 --nostdout &